hraberg/enumerable/README.markdown

     each(strings, fn(s, out.printf("Country: %s\n", s)));

-The first pass starts by looking for any static fields marked with the @LambdaParameter annotation.
+The first pass starts by looking for any static fields marked with the *@LambdaParameter annotation*.
-Once it sees one, *s* in this case, it will start moving the code into a Fn1 (or Fn2) implementation.
-A block ends with a call to a static method marked with @NewLambda: *fn*.
+Once it sees one, *s* in this case, it will start moving the code into a *Fn1* (or *Fn2*) implementation.
+A block ends with a call to a static method marked with *@NewLambda*: *fn*.

 The first pass also keeps track of any local varible that is accessed from within a block, so that it can be wrapped in an array when initialized.
 This allows the block to properly close over local variables.